alexandergerber/courses-tsa/chapter2.md

 xp: 100
 ```

-In contrast to the two before mentioned methods we will now eliminate the trend instead of estimating it.
+In contrast to the two methods mentioned before we will now eliminate the trend instead of estimating it.
 This can be done by computing the first differences $\Delta y _t = y _t - y _{t-1}$.
 If the data contains a linear time trend then the
 trend in the transformed series  $\Delta y _t$ is eliminated.

 In R we can use the function `diff(y, lag = 1)` to compute $\Delta y _t$.

 `@instructions`
-Use first differences to remove the time trend of `con_supply2010`.
+- Compute first differences to remove the time trend of `con_supply2010`.
 Assign the result to `x_diff`.
+- Plot the differenced series (use `autoplot()` for this).

 `@hint`